mkherman/ast101-201/README.rst

 * ``-o {output}`` for the desired name of the output CSV file
 * ``--plot`` to plot the mark distributions

+Note that currently the code is only able to plot the short-answer distributions if there are exactly 4 questions.

 Output
 ++++++++++++++